FlowFuse/website/src/blog/2024/03/looking-towards-node-red-4.md

 ### Customising config nodes in Subflows

 This one needs a bit of explaining.
-Subflows are a way Node-RED lets you create a flow and add multiple resuable instances of it within your flows.
+Subflows are a way Node-RED lets you create a flow and add multiple reusable instances of it within your flows.
 For example, a subflow may connect to an MQTT broker and do some standard processing on the messages it received before sending them on.
 The Subflow can then expose a set of properties that can be customised for each instance.
 In our example, that could be the topic the MQTT node subscribes to.

 However, in that example, the MQTT node's broker configuration would be locked to the same broker config node in every instance - and that's something we're solving in Node-RED 4.0.